heptarch/heptarch.github.io/drafts/demon.md

 by the London Pneumatic Despatch Company to do so---much more besides---considerable resources at my disposal, and so on.
-But to the point: are you familiar with Maxwell's paper on the theory of governors, the mechanical contrivance by which a uniform velocity of rotation is maintained?
+But to the point: are you familiar with Maxwell's paper on the theory of governors, the mechanical contrivance by which a uniform velocity of rotation is maintained, in a turbine for example?
 By a combination of magnetism and cooling, I think we might apply these notions to corpuscular machines, but I fear some of the finer points of experimental chemistry elude me.
 I remember you stating in your lectures on acoustics that you studied with Kekulé?"
 The notebook becomes